Get ADHD Assessment & Multisensory Learning Support in Belmore.

 Adult ADHD Assessment Belmore

-Currently, there are no medical tests available for diagnosing ADHD.
-Diagnosis is based on the observation of behavioural symptoms.
-In children, a diagnosis requires the presence of at least six symptoms from either or both variants of ADHD, whereas older adolescents and adults must exhibit at least five symptoms.
-It is also necessary for the symptoms to have started before the age of 12 and persisted for a minimum of six months.
+There are currently no medical tests for diagnosing ADHD.
+Instead, it is diagnosed through the observation of behavioural symptoms.
+To be diagnosed, children must present with at least six symptoms from either (or both) variants of ADHD, whilst older adolescents and adults must present with at least five.
+Symptoms must have appeared before age 12 and have continued for at least six months.

 Neurosensory provides recognised screening assessments and can supply letters of recommendation to identify individuals who may be dealing with ADHD.
 After conducting our initial assessment, we can guide them towards appropriate healthcare providers for an official diagnosis and any necessary clinical treatment.